-Step 9a: Select your desirable Network Adapter.
+Step 7a: Select your desirable Network Adapter.
 Laptop PC

 NOTE: It is recommended to choose the NAT adapter option for Laptops to avoid EVE management interface IP changes.
-This can happen anytime the laptop is connected to a different SSID
+This can happen anytime the laptop is

-Step 9b: Select your desirable Network Adapter.
+Step 7b: Select your desirable Network Adapter.
 Desktop PC

-NOTE: Desktop PC EVE management interface can be either NAT or Bridged to home LAN subnet.
+NOTE: Desktop PC EVE management interface can be either NAT or Bridged to